 If you are unsure of how safe a hotel is, read their reviews.
 Boutique hotels can be great options to stay in as well and usually are very aesthetically pleasing.
 To make sure they are quality hotels and secure, check the reviews.
 Don’t stay in a hotel that only has a couple of comments.
 Also if you see any critiques that are negative, pay attention to these reviews!
 I usually aim for hotels that have a rating of 8.0 or more and have many positive reviews.

-Avoid an Airbnb/Vacation Rental Scam
+Avoid An Airbnb/Vacation Rental Scam

 Choosing an Airbnb or a vacation rental can be a fantastic option for traveling, especially with a family.
 If you have a big family, it might be more economical to stay at a vacation rental than pay for a couple of hotel rooms for the night.
 Unfortunately, there are scams out there that you need to be aware of.
 Here are some ways to avoid them and make sure you are booking an actual room.